Call now in confidence immediate help & advice 24/7

 244 out of 100,000 suffer from alcohol abuse, whereas 323 in every 100,000 suffer from drug abuse in Cardiff.
 As previously stated, many drugs and alcohol-related crimes and incidents remain unreported.

-During your admissions to rehab, the American Society of Addiction Medicine’s Patient Placement Criteria (ASAM Criteria), will be used to assess whether you have an addiction and how severe it is.
+During your admissions to drug and alcohol rehab, the American Society of Addiction Medicine’s Patient Placement Criteria (ASAM Criteria) will be used to assess whether you have a drug or alcohol addiction and how severe it is.

-Rehab can organise a care plan that focuses on person-centered care, for varying substance use disorders and behavioural addictions, from benzodiazepines to gambling addiction, ketamine, and opioid use disorder.
+Drug and alcohol rehab can organise a care plan that focuses on person-centered care, for varying substance use disorders and behavioural addictions, from benzodiazepines to gambling addiction, ketamine abuse and opioid use disorder.

 Begin your journey towards sobriety at a drug and alcohol rehab Cardiff by calling our team today on 0800 088 66 86